indeedhat/term-gpt/README.md

     - its not perfect but it will do for now

 ## Known issues
-- When GPT is thinking you can still see the top row of the textarea
+- [ ] When GPT is thinking you can still see the top row of the textarea
-- there is a lot of flickering on ui update
-- on sending a request the chat viewport gets messed up
+- [ ] on sending a request the chat viewport gets messed up
+- [ ] resizing the windo can break the ui cutting off the top border of the chat/history viewports
+- [ ] there is a lot of flickering on ui update
+    - this only appears to happen in some termitals and not others, in alacritty it only happens when running via tmux